 Braun 760cc electric shaver is part of old series 7 which was released back in 2010.
 However, despite being an older model this shaver stands amongst the top shavers to date.
 The incorporation of “Intelligent Sonic Technology” is what makes it stand out even if you compare it with the latest models.

 The intelligent Sonic technology works by adapting the shaving elements according to the density of hair.
 It slows down the motor when it comes in contact with less dense hair, consequently, reduces the chance of nicks and cuts.

 However, in case it comes in contact with denser hair the motor would start running faster.
 Therefore, you get a closer shave without even a tiny cut or nick.

 When you take a look at its shaving elements, you notice how well the design was thought out and executed.
 The shaver features four advanced shaving elements including an active lift trimmer and two OptiFoils.
 The OptiFoils are capable of cutting as short hair as 0.05mm which imparts closeness in the shave.

-The Active Lift Trimmer, on the other hand, lifts the flat-lying hair and cut them to provide a clean shave.
+The Active Lift Trimmer, on the other hand, lifts the flat-lying hair and cuts them to provide a clean shave.
 These shaving elements are powered by a motor that delivers 10,000 cuts per minute.
 Therefore, it saves you from the trouble of having to go over one area again and again.

 Neck and Jawlines are the sensitive parts of the face that are prone to cut and nicks.
 To counter that, the shaver features a flexible head.
 It adjusts itself according to the contours of the face and prevents nasty cuts.

-The “cc” in the name of the model indicates that it comes with cleaning and charging station.
+The “cc” in the name of the model indicates that it comes with a cleaning and charging station.
 With this station, you would not have to wash your shaver manually, the station would do the job for you.